stratdev3/SimpleW/documentation/simplew/docs/version/faq.md

 - I’m not a fan of the _magic_ instantiation model where objects are created implicitly by the framework (except the controller itself)
 - It tends to hide the actual object graph, which can make the execution flow harder to understand and debug
 - It usually introduces a fair amount of boilerplate and configuration for relatively simple use cases

+> Minimal API or Controller architecture ?

+To my opinion, minimal-api is just a toy you use for prototyping or for a showcase.
+No only it has less options than the controller but it simply does not scale.
+Always prefer the controller architecture when you have more than ten routes.

 > What is the primary goal of SimpleW ?